po-gl/po-gl.github.io/index.md

 I'm a software developer and recent Master's graduate from Idaho State University.
 I subscribe to the idea of coding as a craft.

-I've been an author of four published research [papers]({% link publications.md %}).
-The research topic has been machine learning models for constrained sequence generation.
+I've been an author of four published research [papers]({% link publications.md %}) on the topic of machine learning models for constrained sequence generation.

 Lately, I've been working on personal web and iOS/macOS/watchOS apps.
 Including a mind map generating GPT-4 web app, a timer/tasks app that facilitates Francesco Cirillo's Pomodoro technique, a daily tracker/journaling app, and a ChatGPT dialog app — displayed in a [portfolio]({% link /assets/Portfolio_of_Apps-Porter_Glines.pdf %}) and hosted on [GitHub](https://github.com/{{ site.github_username | escape }}) .